A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Conclusion

 \section{Conclusion}

-Our study of hydrogen plasmas presented here has demonstrated the existence of competing metastable states of ionization in partially ionized hydrogen plasmas, for instance, for $r_s\sim 3$ and for temperatures such that $0.35 < T/E_F \le 1$.
-We used a first-principles method, namely, one-atom density functional theory where both the e-e and ion-ion many-body problems have been reduced to one body problems.
+Our study of hydrogen plasmas presented here has demonstrated the existence of competing states of ionization in partially ionized hydrogen plasmas in the liquid state.
+For instance, for $r_{\rm ws}\sim 3$ and for temperatures such that $0.35 < T/E_F \le 1$, two competing energy and length scales arise wherein a high-density electron fluid stabilized by its XC-energy competes with a partially ionized plasma with a high embedding energy.
+The mean ionization $\bar{Z}$ is also interpreted to be a measure of the degree of miscibility of the fully ionized H-phase in the completely un-ionized (covalent-like) H-phase.

+We used a first-principles method, namely, one-atom density functional theory where both the e-e and ion-ion many-body problems have been reduced to one-body problems.
 This one-body DFT approach, computationally realized as the NPA model, uses two XC-functionals (one for electrons, and another for ions), where the e-e functional is taken in as an external input.

-We have also used a classical-map scheme where the electron subsystem is replaced by a statistically equivalent classical Coulomb-type fluid whose temperature is selected to reproduce the correlation energy of the quantum fluid at $T=0$.
+We have also used a classical-map scheme where the electron subsystem is replaced by a statistically equivalent classical Coulomb-type fluid whose temperature is selected to reproduce the correlation energy of the quantum fluid at $T$ = 0.
 The exchange energy is exactly treated by the selection of the non-interacting PDFs of the finite-$T$ UEF.
-This classical-map approach allows a convenient, numerically very fast treatment of fully ionized hydrogen, where all the structure factors (including the electron-electron structure factor) can be computed.
+This classical-map approach allows a convenient, numerically very fast treatment of fully ionized hydrogen (at higher temperatures), whereby all the structure factors (including the electron-electron structure factor) can be computed.

 The further characterization of competing metastable states of ionization in partially ionized H-plasmas (as revealed in this study) is important, both from the point of view of basic physics, as well as in regard to applications in astrophysics and high-energy density physics.
-Furthermore, the development of theoretical tools to expose and identify the atomic and quasi-molecular species (such as H, H$^-_2$, H$_2$, H$^-$ etc.) that exist in partially ionized plasmas, but not revealed by PIMC and QMC calculations, is also an important task for future research.
+Furthermore, the development of theoretical tools to expose and identify the atomic and quasi-molecular species (such as H, H$^-_2$, H$_2$, H$^-$ etc.) that exist in partially ionized plasmas, but not revealed by current PIMC and QMC calculations, is also an important task for future research.